S2-group/IST-2022-replication-package/README.md

 # IST-2022-replication-package
-This repository contains the replication package of the paper **The State of the Art in Measurement-based Experiments on the Mobile Web**, published at the International Conference on Evaluation and Assessment in Software Engineering (EASE 2021).
+This repository contains the replication package of the paper **The State of the Art in Measurement-based Experiments on the Mobile Web**.

 This study has been designed, developed and reported by the folllowing investigators:
 - [Ivano Malavolta](https://www.ivanomalavolta.com) (Vrije Universiteit Amsterdam)